dylanesque/Cheatsheets/apollo.md

 ## DataSource

+// TODO: **Resolvers in Apollo are a shaky concept for me, especially what precisely goes in the parent**

 - `DataSource` is an abstract class with several implementations specific to certain data/source types like REST, Mongo, SQL, etc.

 - resolver functions in Apollo have a params signature very close to that of native GraphQL resolver: